 China says Taiwan will fail in bid to attend key WHO meeting

-BEIJING, May 8 (Reuters) - Taiwan will fail in its bid to take part in a key meeting of the World Health Organization (WHO) as its efforts are not based on concern for the health of Taiwan's people but are "political manipulation", China said on Friday.
+BEIJING, May 8 (Reuters) - Taiwan will fail in its bid to take part in a key meeting of the World Health Organization (WHO) amid efforts to rein in the coronavirus as its efforts are not based on health concerns but politics, China said on Friday.

-Taiwan has been lobbying to attend, as an observer, this month's gathering of the WHO's decision-making body, the World Health Assembly (WHA), and has won high-level support from the United States and several of its allies including Japan.
+Self-ruled Taiwan has been lobbying to attend, as an observer, the May 18-19 gathering of the WHO's decision-making body, the World Health Assembly (WHA), and has won high-level support from the United States and several of its allies, including Japan.

+China, under its "one China" policy, considers Taiwan a breakaway province ineligible for state-to-state relations or membership of bodies such as the WHO.
+All but a handful of countries in the world have diplomatic relations with China and not Taiwan.

+Six of WHO's 194 member states had proposed inviting Taiwan as an observer to the WHAministerial-level meeting, WHO's principal legal officer, Steven Solomon, told a U.N. briefing in Geneva on Friday.

+WHO director-general Tedros Adhanom Gheybreyesus has "conditional discretion" to issue invitations, provided that they are consistent with rules set out in WHO's constitution and the policies decided by the World Health Assembly, Solomon said.

+"The only body with authority, control and power is the Assembly itself.
+It's not the director-general, it's not the secretariat of WHO," he added.

-Taiwan's exclusion from the WHO, due to the objections of China, which considers the island one of its provinces, had angered Taipei's government, which says this has created a dangerous gap in the global fight against the coronavirus.
+Taiwan's exclusion from the WHO, due to the objections of China, angered Taipei, which says this has created a dangerous gap in the global fight against the coronavirus.

 "Its so-called attempts to get into the WHO and participate in the WHA are absolutely not for the health and well-being of Taiwan's people but are through-and-through political manipulation, and will not succeed," she said.

-Both Taiwan and the United States say that WHO Director General Tedros Adhanom Ghebreyesus has the power, should he so wish, to invite Taiwan to the WHA.
+Both Taiwan and the United States say that Tedros has the power, should he so wish, to invite Taiwan to the WHA.

 But diplomatic sources in Taiwan say that in practice he is unlikely to do so if China does not approve.